Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 This revenue forecasting model starts with projecting net new bookings based on new customer growth and average ARR per customer.

 Start by creating a row in Mosaic that pulls in the Customer Count metric from your actuals.
-Then, forecast growth using the 3-month average and apply it forward over the forecast time period.
+Then, forecast growth using the 3-month average and apply it forward over the specific period of time.

 mosaic topline planner walkthrough customer count